ingmarboeschen/JATSdecoder/README.md

 Its function **letter.convert()** unifies hexadecimal to unicode characters and if [CERMINE](https://github.com/CeON/CERMINE) generated XML files are processed special error correction, which is extremely relevant to its ability to extract statistical results in text.
 **text2num()** unifies representations of written numbers and special annotations (percent, fraction, e+10) into digit numbers.
 Its function **text2sentences()** is especially design to break floating text with scientific content (referenzes, results) into sentences.
-You can extract adjustable n words around a pattern match in a sentence with **ngramaraoundpattern()*.
+You can extract adjustable n words around a pattern match in a sentence with **ngramaraoundpattern()**.

-- **JATSdecoder::JATSdecoder()** consist of several functions that can also be used stand alone on NISO-JATS doeded XML files or text input:
+- **JATSdecoder::JATSdecoder()** uses functions that can be applied stand alone on NISO-JATS coded XML files or text input:
   - get.title()      # extracts title
   - get.author()     # extracts author/s as vector
   - get.aff()        # extracts involved affiliation as vector